tantodefi/speedrunLUKSO-challenges/README.md

 > Can you mint an NFT with no funds in this address?
 You might need to grab funds from the faucet to pay for the gas!

-🕵🏻‍♂️ Inspect the `Debug Contracts` tab to figure out what address is the owner of YourCollectible?
+🕵🏻‍♂️ Inspect the `Debug Contracts` tab to figure out what address is the owner of YourLSP8Collectible?

-🔏 You can also check out your smart contract `YourCollectible.sol` in `packages/hardhat/contracts`.
+🔏 You can also check out your smart contract `YourLSP8Collectible.sol` in `packages/hardhat/contracts`.

 💼 Take a quick look at your deploy script `00_deploy_your_contract.js` in `packages/hardhat/deploy`.